UdashFramework/udash-core/docs/REST.md

 #### `GET` methods

-Trait method annotated as `@GET` is interpreted somewhat differently from other HTTP methods.
+Trait method annotated with `@GET` is interpreted somewhat differently from other HTTP methods.
 Its parameters are interpreted as _query_ parameters rather than _body_ parameters.
 For example:

 ```scala